EdgarLJH/EMSC3033-Project/ProjectPlanner.md

 ## Resources & Timeline

-- Several seismic tomography models will be used and compared against one another.
-These are SL2013sv, LITHO1.0, A2006 and Afonso2019.
+- Several LAB models will be used and compared against one another.
+These are SL2013sv (Schaeffer & Lebedev, 2013), LITHO1.0 (Pasyanos et al., 2014), A2006 (Artemieva, 2006) and LithoRef18 (Afonso et al., 2019).
 - The project will be written in Python code on Jupyter.
 - Contours and geodesic distances will be calculated using the Python interface of Generic Mapping Tools (GMT) - PyGMT.
 - Statistical tests will be conducted using the existing Scipy package.